mosip/documentation/docs/resident-services.md

 ## Overview
 Resident services are the self-services which are used by the residents themselves via a portal.
 Resident Portal is a web based UI application that provides residents of a country the services related to their Unique Identification Number (UIN).
 The residents can perform various operations related to UIN/VID and can raise concerns if any through the portal.

-The key services provided by resident services are:
+The key services provided by Resident services are:
 1. Get information (no validation required)
     * Get the list of the registration center
     *	Get the list of supporting documents